 In the Columbia/Rutgers study, the researchers checked for seven types of plastic, but they were only able to identify about ten percent of the nanoparticles they found.
 Polyethylene terephthalate (PET) was a common ingredient, probably because many water bottles are made of it.
 However, they also found polyamide, polystyrene, polyvinyl chloride, and polymethyl methacrylate.
 (Tap water also contains microplastics in many places, although in much lower concentrations.)
 The team found that the number of individual chemical compounds varied wildly among products, ranging from 114 to 2,456, leading them to conclude that "assessing the toxicity of plastic chemicals present in a product based on testing individual target chemicals has limited value."
-The Norwegian scientists also exposed cod eggs, embryos and larvae to water containing microplastics.
+Norwegian scientists also exposed cod eggs, embryos and larvae to water containing microplastics.
 The toxic effects they observed include spinal deformities reminiscent of scoliosis in humans.

-Another new study finds that, out of a total of 257 patients who completed the study, polyethylene was detected in carotid artery plaque of 150 patients (58.4%), with a mean level of 2% of
+Another new study finds that, out of a total of 257 patients who completed the study, polyethylene was detected in carotid artery plaque of 150 patients (58.4%), with a mean level of 2% of plaque; 31 patients (12.1%) also had measurable amounts of polyvinyl chloride, with a mean level of